InquestGeronimo/horizon-takeoff/README.md

 # Calling the Inference Endpoint

-The orchestration behind calling a running EC2 instance has been abstracted away.
-After initialling the EC2Endpoint class, you can call your LLM with one line of code.
+The orchestration involved in invoking a running EC2 instance has been simplified.
+Once you've initialized the EC2Endpoint class, you can effortlessly invoke your LLM in the cloud with just a single line of code.

 ```py
 from horizon import EC2Endpoint